circonus/docs/content/caql/architecture.md

 * `find() | top(10)` -- select the top-10 metrics that match a given search query.

-Each of those query patterns is suitable for query fedreation.
+Each of those query patterns is suitable for query federation.
 Partial results can be calculated on cluster nodes and merged on the node that initiated the request.

 CAQL leverages query federation with a query optimization pass.